 - The name should be the sub-domain you have chosen (e.g., IBE in the example at the beginning of this article).

-- The value of the record would be the target domain as provided by you by Nezasa.
+- The value of the record would be the target domain, as provided by you to Nezasa.

 Adding a CNAME record is a very common use case and you'll find the instructions in the knowledge base of your hosting company.

 Here are the links to some of the more common hosting companies:

 What value should I set as TTL (time to live) on the CNAME entry?

 There is no requirement from Nezasa's side.
 Please talk to your IT admin/architect or use the default value proposed by your DNS hosting.

 Do I need to create additional sub-domains mentioned in the CNAMEs?